FOR P4 - P7 PUPILS

 Since then the company has worked with over three hundred performers with a learning disability, creating over forty-five original productions.
 The company and has also worked with some of the leading artists and creative organisations from across Scotland and further afield, as well as touring internationally to England, France, Ireland, Poland, Sweden and Finland.
 Lung Ha Theatre Company has now become firmly embedded as part of the cultural output of Scotland, and has evenbeen recognised at the 'Critics’ Awards for Theatre in Scotland' as co-recipient, together with Grid Iron Theatre Company, of the 2009-10 Award in the category of Best Ensemble for the production of Huxley’s Lab.

-Directed by Maria Oller
+Director/Creator: Maria Oller

-Designed by Karen Tennent
+Designer: Karen Tennent

-Sound Design by Danny Krass
+Sound Designer: Danny Krass